October 7, 1999, revised April 2, 2003

 banks"), they all have in common that they require little capital and

-tend to be aggressive competitors
+tend to be aggressive competitors.
+Because of secondary markets, they

 Absent secondary markets, the only institutions originating mortgage